-Note: This is silently ignored if the guest does not support setting the affinity of processes, or if the guest additions does not implement this feature.
+Note: This is silently ignored if the guest does not support setting the affinity of processes, or if the Guest Additions do not implement this feature.

 Creates a new process running in the guest with the extended options for setting the process priority and affinity.